 Secondary Dilated Cardiomyopathy (Nutritional)

-Clinical findings show that improperly formulated boutique dog foods are a suspicious culprit when it comes to N-DCM.
-While studies are ongoing, the evidence being collected every day is alarming.
+Clinical findings in multiple studies show that improperly formulated foods, especially those that have a lot of peas, legumes, and potatoes are a suspicious culprit when it comes to N-DCM.
+While studies are ongoing, new evidence is being collected.

-The FDA is currently investigating a possible link between boutique, home-cooked, or grain-free diets (aka ‘BEG’ diets) and DCM.
+Researchers, including board-certified veterinary cardiologists, are currently investigating a link between diets that have a lot of peas, potato, lentils, and legumes and DCM.
 They are collecting data and encouraging pet owners and veterinarians to report cases of DCM in dogs that are eating suspect diets.

 Suspect diets include: